-Useful objects or typical items from your country are best gifts.
-For example, a torch, a knife, or sewing kit – simple, but quality.
+Useful objects or typical items from your country are the best gifts.
+For example, a torch, a knife, or a sewing kit – simple, but quality.
 We redistribute medicines and photos.

 Vietnam no longer allows the import of used/second-hand motorcycles, except foreigners with a valid working permit import for their personal use.
 The capacity limit for Vietnamese citizens of under 175cc was removed in May 2007 as part of agreements with WTO.
 Large displacement bikes generally cost more than twice as much as in your country since the government charges 90% import tax, 10% VAT plus big registration fees.
 For example, a brand-new imported Honda CRF 250cc costs about 14,000 USD, a CBR600RR is about 24,000 USD and a Harley Davidson 883cc goes for nearly 25,000 USD.
 If you have a work permit and an international driving licence, you can bring your own bike (brand-new or second-hand) to Vietnam and register it under your own name.
 However, when you leave Vietnam, you have to take your bike out of the country or sell it very cheaply.

-Contact us in case you still have more questions or have anything to suggest for inclusion in this page.
+Contact us in case you still have more questions or have anything to suggest for inclusion on this page.